This summer, nail the simple, laid-back elegant style of the Côte d’Azur with this men’s Riviera style guide.

 You’ll find plenty of long and short-sleeved T-shirt versions on the market, Choose a lightweight cotton example featuring navy, black or red stripes to enhance your summer wardrobe.

 Whether or not you plan on boating, this maritime staple lends any Riviera get-up some understated nautical charm.
 However, to avoid looking like you’ve set sail for a fancy dress party, steer clear of pairing it with items like, you know, a sailor hat.
 Instead, keep the rest of the look simple, with crisp, bright white hues on your lower deck.
-The Club 826 black and white Martinique T-shirt can be found stylishly lounging in the Laid-Back Pack
+The Club 826 black and white Martinique T-shirt can be found stylishly lounging in the Voyage Capsule.

 LIGHTWEIGHT, UNSTRUCTURED TAILORING